 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide We expect that these actions will have a positive impact on our college and career readiness rates for our English learners, LTEL, low-income, foster youth, and students with disabilities Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
 2.2 Action: Professional development addressing English Learners, low income and foster youth students Need: As demonstrated in the Identified Needs and Metrics sections, the CAASPP results in the ELA, math, and science assessments show that many of our lowest performing students are English learners, low-income, and foster youth student groups when compared to the All student group.
 Teachers and parents provided feedback indicating that they support the value of professional development to increase effectiveness.
-Scope: Schoolwide To address this need, our staff will be expected to participate in professional development that supports EL, LTEL, LI, and FY by attending designated local or regional trainings, workshops/seminars.
+To address this need, our staff will be expected to participate in professional development that supports EL, LTEL, LI, and FY by attending designated local or regional trainings, workshops/seminars.
 Upon completion of the PD, staff will report training outcomes and plan to implement instructional methodologies learned/gained to increase student achievement and productivity.
 Best practices will also be shared with colleagues to support a school-wide effort.
 Our teachers regularly participate in trainings, conferences, workshops, and professional learning communities to provide information for our capacity to address our students' academic and social-emotional needs.
 We will train on our EL Tool Kit which includes effect strategies such as SDAIE.
-We have seen a positive impact on our At-Promise students with additional staff training, such as trauma-informed practices.
-We anticipate that with the increase in professional collaboration and learning will increase our state assessment results for our English learners, LTEL, low-income, foster youth, and students with We will closely monitor progress on The CAASPP results, especially for English learners, LTEL, low-income, foster youth, and students with disabilities.
+We have seen a positive impact on our At- Promise students with additional staff training, such as trauma-informed practices.
+We will closely monitor progress on The CAASPP results, especially for English learners, LTEL, low- income, foster youth, and students with disabilities.
 We expect that these actions will have a positive impact on students with CAASPP scores increasing by at least 1%.
 We will also consider input from the parents, students and teachers.
+Schoolwide collaboration and learning will increase our state assessment results for our English learners, LTEL, low-income, foster youth, and students with disabilities will also increase.
+However, because